Alcohol Withdrawal Detox

 The stages of alcohol withdrawal symptoms

-The symptoms in this stage closely resemble that of a hangover, but these symptoms shouldn’t be ignored, especially for an individual who has consumed a large amount of alcohol over time.
+The symptoms in this stage closely resemble that of a hangover, but they shouldn’t be ignored, especially for an individual who has consumed a large amount of alcohol over time.

 - Stage 2(Moderate Symptoms)